 Intro to syncing in iTunes on PC

-Note: iPod classic, iPod nano and iPod shuffle are supported using iTunes on Windows 7, Windows 8 and Windows 10.
+Note: To sync content from your computer to iPod classic, iPod nano, or iPod shuffle, use iTunes on Windows 8 or Windows 10.

 Do I have to sync?

-If you have iPod classic, iPod nano or iPod shuffle: You have to sync your device with iTunes.
+If you have an iPod classic, iPod nano, or iPod shuffle: You have to sync your device with iTunes.
 There’s no other way to add content to it.

 Add your own videos to your device